A Complete Guide to The London Pass® | What it is, What’s Included and Whether it’s Worth Buying

 Paying for all your London attractions tickets in advance in this way really helps you to budget for your trip.
 There’s less spending money to worry about when you’ve already paid for something to do each day.

 The fact that it’s digital and activated by the first use also makes it a doddle to get to grips with.
-Whether you opt for a 1 day London sightseeing pass or a longer duration, the London Pass can save you time as well as money.
+Whether you opt for a 1 day London sightseeing pass or a longer duration, these London Passes can save you time as well as cold, hard cash.
+What’s not to love?

 Our favourite London sightseeing pass is The London Pass